mathiasverraes/15yearsddd/manuscript/scott-millett/essay.md

-# Distilling DDD into First Principles (by Scott Millett)
+# Distilling DDD Into First Principles (by Scott Millett)

 *Parts of this essay first appeared in the book Patterns, Principles, and Practices of Domain-Driven Design (Wrox 2015) by Scott Millett and Nick Tune.*